How to ask your lodger to leave

 On most occasions, the lodger will leave on or before the date stated in the notice you've given them.
 However, if they do refuse to move out you might have to proceed with eviction.
 Before you get to this stage, try all other options, i.e. you could contact their next of kin to see if they can help, or speak to their university accommodation office if your lodger is a student.

-Thankfully its rare things get to this stage.
+Thankfully its rare for things to get to this stage.

 Evicting your lodger

 Just before the notice period expires, ask your lodger when theyll be leaving.
-They might need an extra day or two after the notice period (which you might agree to), but dont allow them too much extra (unpaid) time.
+They might need an extra day or two after the notice period (which you might agree to).

 If you find yourself in this situation, it's wise to get legal advice but this procedure should only ever be used as a last resort.